 For those using a slide rule that means were up to about 1196 dollars.
 This was the final cost of the trip through Travelocity.
 That was not the cost to us though.
 Travelocity had the cheapest rates.
 I also noted that Swag Bucks was offering 8 Swag Bucks per dollar spent on Travelocity.
 At a value of around a penny a swag bucks this means we received Cash back of about 93 dollars for our trip, reducing the cost to 1103.
 We further reduced this by using our Chase Sapphire Reserve card.
 This kicked back another 3% or another 35 dollars.
 That brings us to 1068.
 Not a bad start for a trip internationally, but you know of course we did some more hacking along the way.

-The Cost after Credit Card Hacking.
+The Cost after Credit Card Hacking Our Trip to Playa Del Carmen

 So for those who recall my last post on Martinique we left there having spent 300 dollars out of pocket for the year on travel.
 Add to that 1068 dollars and you have 1368 dollars for 2 international trips totaling 14 days.
 But, the world has not stopped from a travel perspective.
 Since the last trip I received a separate hundred dollar credit on the Chase Sapphire Reserve just for regular spend.
 I also received 500 dollars from a new card, the Chase Sapphire Preferred card.
 That means at this time we have spent 768 dollars on travel across the two trips.
 I expect there will be another card shortly that will bring the cost down further, I have been eyeing the Amex Platinum card as the next possible target, which would knock a potential additional 500 dollars off of the net.
 Not bad for 2 international trips so far.
-The power of travel credit card hacking.
+The power of credit card churning.

 We have one remaining domestic trip planned, a family affair by car that usually costs next to nothing.
 It will be a subject for a post later this year.
 Where do you plan on going this summer?
 Any plans to travel hack your way?